 If you travel to the Central Bohemian city of Kutná Hora, a visit to the Sedlec Ossuary is almost obligatory as it is one of that city’s main claims to fame.
-Located in a suburb of the city, it is not at all difficult to access.
+Located in the suburb of the city from which it takes its name, it is not at all difficult to access.

 Visiting and Learning More

 It should be kept in mind that this is one of the most popular tourist attractions in the Czech Republic.
-As such, some waiting should be expected if you visit in the high season.
+As such, some waiting in a queue should be expected if you visit in the high season.

 To learn more about the ossuary and the particulars of visiting it, follow this link: